worlddemocrats/federation/CONSTITUTION.md

 ### Section 1.
 Name

-The name of this organization shall be the Federation of World Democrats (henceforth referred to as "the World Democrats").
+The name of this organization shall be the Federation of World Democrats (hereinafter referred to as "the World Democrats").

 ### Section 2.
 Purpose